Jack Henry & Associates (NASDAQ:JKHY) Issues FY 2023 Earnings Guidance

 Jack Henry & Associates Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 29th.
-Stockholders of record on Friday, September 9th will be issued a $0.49 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 29th.
+Investors of record on Friday, September 9th will be issued a $0.49 dividend.
 This represents a $1.96 dividend on an annualized basis and a dividend yield of 1.01%.
 The ex-dividend date of this dividend is Thursday, September 8th.
-Jack Henry & Associates’s dividend payout ratio is currently 39.68%.
+Jack Henry & Associates’s dividend payout ratio (DPR) is currently 39.68%.

-A number of institutional investors have recently modified their holdings of the company.
-Fairfield Bush & CO. purchased a new position in shares of Jack Henry & Associates in the 1st quarter valued at approximately $104,000.
-Lumature Wealth Partners LLC raised its position in shares of Jack Henry & Associates by 73.9% in the 1st quarter.
-Lumature Wealth Partners LLC now owns 692 shares of the technology company’s stock valued at $136,000 after purchasing an additional 294 shares during the last quarter.
-Covestor Ltd raised its position in shares of Jack Henry & Associates by 89.2% in the 1st quarter.
-Covestor Ltd now owns 872 shares of the technology company’s stock valued at $172,000 after purchasing an additional 411 shares during the last quarter.
-Cetera Advisor Networks LLC purchased a new position in shares of Jack Henry & Associates in the 1st quarter valued at approximately $208,000.
-Finally, D.A.
-Davidson & CO. purchased a new position in shares of Jack Henry & Associates in the 1st quarter valued at approximately $225,000.
-90.80% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in JKHY.
+Fairfield Bush & CO. acquired a new position in Jack Henry & Associates during the 1st quarter worth approximately $104,000.
+Lumature Wealth Partners LLC grew its holdings in Jack Henry & Associates by 73.9% during the 1st quarter.
+Lumature Wealth Partners LLC now owns 692 shares of the technology company’s stock worth $136,000 after acquiring an additional 294 shares in the last quarter.
+Covestor Ltd boosted its holdings in shares of Jack Henry & Associates by 89.2% in the 1st quarter.
+Covestor Ltd now owns 872 shares of the technology company’s stock valued at $172,000 after buying an additional 411 shares in the last quarter.
+Cetera Advisor Networks LLC acquired a new position in shares of Jack Henry & Associates in the 1st quarter valued at $208,000.
+Finally, Walleye Capital LLC acquired a new position in shares of Jack Henry & Associates in the 2nd quarter valued at $215,000.
+Institutional investors and hedge funds own 90.80% of the company’s stock.

 About Jack Henry & Associates